thomasstxyz/fhb-mcce-aktt2-schuetz-k8s-helm/README.md

 ![](assets/arch-diagram-app.png)

-You can find the helm chart in `./helmcharts/app` directory.
+You can find the helm chart in `./helmcharts/app` directory along with a easy-to-read [README](helmcharts/app/README.md).
 It is packaged and pushed to the OCI Repository `oci://ghcr.io/thomasstxyz/charts/fhb-mcce-aktt2-schuetz-k8s-helm`.